 Stories become opinions become beliefs become behaviors.
 We don’t just tell stories—they tell us.
 And until the core perceptions at the heart of our stories are confronted, and perhaps deconstructed or updated, the behavior that grows out of them won’t change.

 This presentation—lecture and hands-on workshop—is designed to help you identify and reconsider the stories you tell yourself.
-We’ll work to separate fact from fiction, emphasize the positive in our stories, and understand that they don’t keep replaying themselves to torment us, but to offer us opportunities to heal and grow.
+We separate fact from fiction, emphasize the positive in our stories, and understand that they don’t keep replaying themselves to torment us, but to offer us opportunities to heal and grow.
 The soul’s agenda is not punishment, but healing.

 Gregg Levoy, author of Callings: Finding and Following An Authentic Life (Random House)—rated among the “Top 20 Career Publications” by the Workforce Information Group—and Vital Signs: The Nature and Nurture of Passion (Penguin), is the former “behavioral specialist” at USA Today and a regular blogger for Psychology Today.